Showing posts with label Atari Super Pack. Show all posts

 Frantic.
 Mayhem.
 Death!

-A status panel (along the right side of your screen) shows a range of different stats including your score, altitude and fuel.
-But there are also power-up letters that might be available after blasting something to smithereens - and Xenon has a great selection.
-Well, except for the balls that follow behind your ship - I hate those.
-Always have!
-Anyhow, each power-up offers a wide variety of features to refuel, increased shot length and more.
-But here are the cool ones I like:
+A status panel shows a range of different stats, including your score, altitude and fuel.
+There are also power-up letters that might be available after blasting something to smithereens - and Xenon has a great selection.
+Well, except for the balls that follow behind your ship - I hate those (always have!).
+Anyhow, each power-up has a wide variety of features to refuel, increased shot length, and more.
+Here are the cool ones I like:

 • W = This is probably my second favourite power-up.
 Instant extra firepower!